 Spark up a salon of sorts in the cosy lounge, where patrons can sink into a mish-mash of kilim-print and scarlet-velvet couches.
 Hunt down the tucked-away treasures of the connoisseur owners’ art collection; we spied Pure Evil’s Warhol pastiches, the Connor Brothers’ fictional pulp covers, and Dan Baldwin’s madcap montages.
 We especially like Dave White’s sparkly disco shark in the Club Suite’s bathroom.

 At the hotel

-Ping-pong table, lounge, free WiFi throughout.
-In rooms: flatscreen TV, Roberts radio, mini fridges, kettle with a selection of Jing teas, cafetière with freshly ground Allpress coffee, biscuits, bathrobes and slippers, and Bramley natural bath products.
+Lounge, free WiFi throughout.
+In rooms: flatscreen TV, Roberts radio, mini fridges, kettle with a selection of Joe's teas, Nespresso coffee machine, biscuits, bathrobes and slippers, and Bramley natural bath products.
 Medium rooms and the Loft have mini Smeg fridges; and the Loft, Club Suite and Grand Suite have Nespresso coffee machines.